bmeurant/technical-docs/software-architecture/system-design-patterns/compensating-transaction.md

 ---
 # Compensating Transaction Pattern

 The **Compensating Transaction** pattern is a design approach used in distributed systems to undo the effects of a series of previously completed operations if a subsequent operation in the sequence fails.
 Unlike a traditional database rollback, which discards uncommitted changes, a compensating transaction applies business logic to reverse the work of a committed transaction.
-It's a crucial mechanism for maintaining data consistency in environments where traditional ACID (Atomicity, Consistency, Isolation, Durability) transactions spanning multiple services or data stores are not feasible.
+It's a crucial mechanism for maintaining data consistency in environments where traditional [[acid|ACID]] (Atomicity, Consistency, Isolation, Durability) transactions spanning multiple services or data stores are not feasible.

 ## How it Works